phoenixthrush/AniWorld-Downloader/README.md

 ## TODO

 - [x] Utilize argparse for command-line argument parsing
+- [ ] Instead of copying lua files append as parameter
+- [ ] Do not show whole link in selection rather season and episode with name
 - [ ] Refactor code into modular Python files
 - [ ] Add proxy support
 - [ ] Fix Aniskip finding wrong timestamps